 &lt;sup>5 This estimate excludes construction noise impacts associated with electrical interconnections and network upgrades (EINUs).
+Refer to Table 3.4-12 in Section 3.4, Noise and Vibration, for construction noise impacts by time period and with EINU-related work presented separately.

-The SR 152 (North) to Road 19 Wye Alternative would have similar impacts on visual resources as the SR 152 (North) to Road 13 Wye Alternative, but as the wye for the alternative is in the Fairmead Landscape Unit, the alternative would traverse a greater distance through the landscape unit, with more subsequent impacts on visual resources, including a greater distance of berms blocking distant views and more elevated structures contrasting with the rural and residential setting.
+The SR 152 (North) to Road 19 Wye Alternative would have similar impacts on visual resources as the SR 152 (North) to Road 13 Wye Alternative, but as the wye for the alternative is in the Fairmead Landscape Unit, the alternative would traverse a greater distance through the landscape unit, with more subsequent impacts on visual resources, including a greater extent of berms blocking distant views and more elevated structures contrasting with the rural and residential setting.
 Therefore, the SR 152 (North) to Road 19 Wye Alternative would have the greatest impact of the Central Valley Wye alternatives.
 The SR 152 (North) to Road 11 Wye Alternative would follow the same alignment as the SR 152 (North) to Road 13 Wye Alternative through the Fairmead Landscape Unit, resulting in the same impacts on visual resources.
 The Avenue 21 to Road 13 Wye Alternative would not pass through this landscape unit and would have no impact on the visual quality within Fairmead.